Callan-Symanzik-like equation in information theory: What controls these jumps in CGR?

 If one writes the bulk Weyl squared tensor in terms of the boundary coordinates:

-where $ijk...$ are boundary coordinates and $\rho$ the radial.
-Using the Fefferman-Graham coordinate to write the bulk Weyl squared tensor in terms of the boundary values it is given by (see Appendix \ref{weylsquared}) \footnote{It should be noted that we used the FG coordinates at the finite cut-off $r=r_j$ where $r_j$ is a location of a local maxima of the potential.}:
+where $i, j, k, l$ are boundary coordinates and $\rho=\frac{1}{r}$ the radial.
+Using the Fefferman-Graham coordinate to write the bulk Weyl squared tensor in terms of the boundary values it is given by (see Appendix \ref{weylsquared}) \footnote{It should be noted that we used the FG coordinates at the finite cut-off $r=r_j$ where $r_j$ is a location of a local maxima of the potential.
+In addition, \eqref{weyldecom} is the Wey squared tensor in $d+1=4+1$ dimensions.}: